Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \subsection{Inner Well-Posed Perturbations}

 As in nominal inner well-posedness, in developing sufficient conditions for inner well-posed perturbations, terminal constraints arise naturally.
 In Definition~\ref{def:iwppertterm} below, while we make no assumptions on the family of terminal constraints~$\{X_{\delta}\}$, assuming that every point belonging to the set~$X$ is reached by a solution of~$\HS$ from~$S$, it is obviously necessary to have $X\subset\liminf_{\delta\to 0}X_{\delta}$ for~\ref{item:asterisk2} to hold.
-Note from the definition that a hybrid system~$\HS$ that is nominally inner well-posed with terminal constraint~$X$ can be viewed as an inner well-posed perturbation of itself with terminal constraints~$\{X_{\delta}=X\}$.
+Note from the definition that a hybrid system~$\HS$ that is nominally inner well-posed with terminal constraint~$X$ can be viewed as an inner well-posed perturbation of itself with terminal constraints~$\{X_{\delta}=X\}$. \OnlyForAuto{See \cite[Example 23]{arxiv} for an example illustrating this concept.}